iThinkiKhan/Antenna-Build/README.md

+_Initial testing shows the antenna to be suprisingly good.
+From my basement I am able to pick up NOAA clear from about 30 miles away.
+No problem picking up ship transponders from Lake Michigan, despite them being at a lower elevation, 15-20 miles away and the antenna being in a concrete half-basement.
+The suprising effectiveness of the antenna has led me to consider moving it to the attic rather than outside._

 This is a home made Dual-Band Fan Dipole style antenna I made out of common scrap materials.
 You could make this out of about anything - wire hangers and solder would do a pretty good job too.
 You do need an insulated coax cable for this design - the ones comcast gives out with new boxes work great.
 This can be totally free if you have the scrap, and is 10-20 dollars if you don't.
 It is surprisingly effective, especially using copper elements.
 The screw block terminals were chosen for stability, and largely determined the size of the pvc pipe.
 I had to shave the screw blocks down a bit to get them to fit snugly into the 1.25 pvc.